Characteristic cycles and the conductor of direct image: Characteristic cycles and the direct image

+To prove Theorem \ref{thmf*}, we need the assumption that $Y$ is projective, because we assume in Theorem \ref{thmay} that $f$ loc.\ cit.\ is projective on the support of ${\cal F}$.
+If we can weaken this assumption on $f$ in Theorem \ref{thmay}, we will be able to remove the assumption on $Y$ in Theorem \ref{thmf*} since the characteristic cycle is characterized by the Milnor formula (\ref{eqMil}).

-In the case of characteristic $0$, we recover the classical result as in \cite[Proposition 9.4.2]{KSc}, in a slightly weaker form.
+In the case of characteristic $0$, we recover the classical result as in \cite[Proposition 9.4.2]{KSc}, under the extra assumption that $Y$ is projective and that $f$ is quasi-projective.
 Let $X$ be a smooth scheme equidimensional of dimension $n$ over a field $k$ and let $\omega_X\in \Omega^2(T^*X)$ denote the canonical symplectic form on the cotangent bundle $T^*X$.
 Let $C\subset T^*X$ be a closed conical subset.
 We say that $C$ is {\em isotropic} if the restriction of $\omega_X$ on $C$ is $0$.
-We say that $C$ is {\em Lagrangean} if it is isotropic and if $C$ is equidimensional of dimension $n$.
+We say that $C$ is {\em Lagrangian} if it is isotropic and if $C$ is equidimensional of dimension $n$.

 \begin{lm} Let $k$ be a field of characteristic $0$ and let $f\colon X\to Y$ be a morphism of smooth schemes over $k$.
 Assume that $X$ (resp.\ $Y$) is equidimensional of dimension $n$ (resp.\ $m$).
 Let $C\subset T^*X$ be a closed conical subset.
 If $C\subset T^*X$ is isotropic, then $f_\circ C\subset T^*Y$ is also isotropic. \end{lm}